codingwithsasquatch/serverless_ninjas_workshop/5-Logic_App_Overview/Logic_App_Demo/LogicAppDemoSetup.md

     ![Build Template](images/template_save.png "Build Template")

-1. Press fill in the values, using the same resource group as the demo.
+1. Fill in the values, giving the resource group a name and location, and prefix name for the resource that will be created in it.

     ![Build Template](images/template_settings.png "Build Template")